We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Used primarily to treat hot flashes and night sweats in women with menopause, red clover has also been used to treat high blood pressure, improve bone strength, and boost immunity.
+Used primarily to treat hot flashes and night sweats during menopause, red clover has also been used to treat high blood pressure, improve bone strength, and boost immunity.
 It’s generally considered safe.

 6. Dong quai

-Dong quai tea helps to balance and regulate estrogen levels in women going into menopause, reducing or improving them depending on your hormonal imbalances.
+Dong quai tea helps balance and regulate estrogen levels in those going into menopause, reducing or improving them depending on your hormonal imbalances.

-The herb can also treat joint pain.
-For women experiencing symptoms of osteoporosis, it can be a good option for improving bone strength.
+The herb can also help treat joint pain.
+If you’re experiencing symptoms of osteoporosis, it can be a good option for improving bone strength.

 Enjoy a cup of valerian root tea at bedtime to help have a restful night.
-As a tea, there is little risk in taking it.
-As an herb, talk to your doctor first, and avoid using it long term and taking it with alcohol.
+As a tea, there’s little risk in drinking it.
+As an herb, talk with your doctor first.
+Avoid using it long-term and taking it with alcohol.

-Licorice tea can help to reduce the occurrence of hot flashes — and how long they last — in women entering menopause.
-It can also have estrogen-like effects, and it may be effective in improving respiratory health and reducing overall stress.
+Licorice tea can help reduce the occurrence of hot flashes — and how long they last — in those entering menopause.
+This tea can also have estrogen-like effects, and it may be effective in improving respiratory health and reducing overall stress.

-Licorice can have adverse effects if mixed with certain prescription drugs, so consult with a doctor before consuming.
+Licorice can have adverse effects if mixed with certain prescription medications, so consult with a doctor before consuming.

 9. Green tea

-A 2009 study revealed that green tea can be an effective way to strengthen bone metabolism and decrease the risk of bone fractures, especially in women experiencing menopause.
+An older 2009 study found that green tea can be an effective way to strengthen bone metabolism and decrease the risk of bone fractures, especially in those experiencing menopause.

-This decaffeinated tea might be a good choice if you’re worried about having trouble sleeping.
+This decaffeinated tea might be a good choice if you’re worried about sleeping after consuming caffeine.